-Her compositional works have been introduced and performed at numerous concerts, workshops and festivals, including Indiana Summer Music Festival, Chai Found Music Workshop, Eastman Composers Sinfonietta, Composers Concerts, George Eastman Museum Live Music series, Eastman Mobile Acousmonium, View From The Edge, Midwest Composers Symposium, Zodiac Trio Residency Concert, Unheard-of//Ensemble Residency Concert, Sonic Exploration, USF Composition In Asia International Symposium & Festival, International Computer Music Conference, The Keyboard in the 21st Century Conference, Dot The Line New Music Festival, Veritas Musicae Music Festival, UNK New Music Festival, reMusik.org, and also she got invited to Atlantic Music Festival and SoundSCAPE.
+Her compositional works have been introduced and performed at numerous concerts, workshops and festivals, including Indiana Summer Music Festival, Chai Found Music Workshop, Eastman Composers Sinfonietta, Composers Concerts, George Eastman Museum Live Music series, Eastman Mobile Acousmonium, View From The Edge, Midwest Composers Symposium, Zodiac Trio Residency Concert, Unheard-of//Ensemble Residency Concert, Transient Canvas Residency Concert, Sam Jones Residency Concert, CCM Sonic Explorations, USF Composition In Asia International Symposium & Festival, International Computer Music Conference, The Keyboard in the 21st Century Conference, Dot The Line New Music Festival, Veritas Musicae Music Festival, UNK New Music Festival, reMusik.org, Cincinnati SongSLAM, MUW Music by Women Festival, CMS Regional Conference, and also she got invited to Atlantic Music Festival and SoundSCAPE.
 She participated in masterclasses of Joanna Bailie, Oscar Bianchi, Raphaël Cendo, Jo Condo, Elisenda Fabregas, David Evan Jones, David S.Lefkowitz, Chihchun Chi-sun Lee, Hyo-shin Na and Chen-Yi.

 She holds her Master of Music in Composition with Applied Music in Piano from the Eastman School of Music, where she studied composition with Robert Morris, Ricardo Zohn-Muldoon, David Liptak, and piano with Tony Caramia and Elinor Freer, and she received ESM Graduate Fellowship.